 Practical Example: Daniel’s Santa Cruz Megatower

 - Riding style: Rides in the attack position with chest over the handlebars.
 Enjoys riding steeps and gapping jumps.
 Tries to corner as fast and hard as possible, to a point.
-If there is a long sustained straight section, he slows down for his own safety because he doesn’t want to deal with the increased risk anymore.
+If there is a long sustained straight section, he slows down some for his own safety because he doesn’t want to deal with the increased risk anymore.

 - Bike set up: 160mm travel front and rear, 35mm rise bars, flat pedals, and strong wheels.